code-423n4/2022-09-canto/README.md

 prices = sample(token_asset, token_asset_decimals, 8, 1)
 ```

-Essentially, this returns the amount of the unitToken (Canto or Note) that swapping `10 **token.decimals()` of the assetToken would return with the reserves stored for each of the most recent 8 observations.
+This returns the amount of the unitToken (Canto or Note) that swapping `10 **token.decimals()` of the assetToken would return with the reserves stored for each of the most recent 8 observations.

 The totalSupply of lpTokens at each of the most recent 8 observations is also recorded.
 The lpTokenPrice is determined as follows

 ```go
 sum_i((token_asset_reserves[i] * price[i] + token_unit_reserves[i])/totalSupply[i])
 ```
-Where `token_asset_reserves`, `price`, `token_unit_reserves`, and `totalSupply` are TWAs of reserves, prices, and totalSupply from the pair.
+Where `token_asset_reserves`, `price`, `token_unit_reserves`, and `totalSupply` are time weighted Averages of reserves, prices, and totalSupply from the pair.
+These values are determined from the most recent observations, the sample size is determined by user.
 This calculation was meant to

 ### Concerns